timothymcmackin/tezos-hackathon-jump-start/README.md

 - **Manage tokens**: Tezos manages digital assets called _tokens_.
 Tokens can represent anything that you want them to represent and behave in any way that you program them to behave.
-You can use tokens as game pieces, to represent ownership over real-world items, as
+You can use tokens as game pieces, to represent ownership over real-world items, as indicators of membership in an organization, or to represent quantities of things.

 - **Run programs**: Tezos is a platform for deploying programs called _smart contracts_, which behave like APIs.
 You can deploy smart contracts to Tezos and not worry about where they are running, and users can call them from many different clients.